Go Back

 Notes

-*If using dry beans, soak beans the night before or pour boiling water over beans and do a quick-soak for 5-8 hours.
+*If using dry beans, soak ½ cup dried black, pinto, and kidney beans each the night before.
 Follow recipe but cook in an Instant Pot on high pressure for 45 minutes, allowing a full natural release.

 *Do you have leftover chipotle chilis in adobo sauce?
 Put them in a container and freeze it!
 Don't forget to label the container, otherwise it's easy to forget what's in there!